Zone Configuration

 Use for: Cameras, sensors, smart devices, industrial controls

-- Often unpatched/unpatchable
+- Often unpatched or unpatchable

 - Limited security capabilities